 - Emergency Preparedness Plan and Preparation

-Purpose of a Contingency and Risk Assessment Plan
+Purpose of a Risk Assessment and Contingency Plan

 What is an emergency preparedness plan?
 It is a detailed strategy for protecting your business against external risks and emergencies, such as natural disasters.
 Creating a contingency and risk assessment plan involves identifying the potential risk areas to create an effective response should those problems develop.
 These plans involve members on every level of an organization, from CEOs to entry-level employees, to inform these individuals of what to do in case of an emergency or impending event.